Haryana govt declares strike by doctors illegal, invokes ESMA | Health

 - India

-Health services in government hospitals in Haryana were hit on Tuesday as doctors suspended OPD work in support of their demands.
+Health services in government hospitals in Haryana were hit on Tuesday as doctors suspended OPD work in support of their demands, prompting the authorities to declare their stir as illegal by invoking the Essential Services Maintenance Act.

-However, the government cracked the whip on the protesting doctors and invoked the stringent Essential Services Maintenance Act (ESMA), declaring the stir as illegal.
+The doctors are demanding the creation of specialist cadres for them and stopping the direct recruitment of senior medical officers.

-The doctors' demands include creating specialist cadres for them and stopping the direct recruitment of senior medical officers.
+Buckling under pressure amid the Covid crisis, the government acceded to one of the key demands of the doctors with Chief Minister Manohar Lal Khattar giving in-principle approval to the creation of specialist cadre post for MD or MS doctors.

-Emergency services and COVID-19 vaccination drive continued in the state but OPD services were affected, said Rajesh Sheokand of Haryana Civil Medical Services Association, a body representing government doctors.
+Emergency services and COVID-19 vaccination drive continued in the state but OPD services were affected due to the strike, said Rajesh Sheokand of Haryana Civil Medical Services Association, a body representing government doctors.

-Health Minister Anil Vij said, ''ESMA has been invoked in Haryana, now for six months health workers won't be able to go on strike.
-This step has been taken as a group of doctors has gone on strike which is creating obstacles in steps being taken to contain the Covid surge.
+Health Minister Anil Vij tweeted, ''ESMA has been invoked in Haryana, now for six months health workers won’t be able to go on strike.
+This step has been taken as a group of doctors has gone on strike which is creating obstacle in steps being taken to contain the Covid surge.

 The Essential Services Maintenance Act (ESMA) allows the government to declare a strike illegal in the public interest.